jakeminns/Neural-Network-Python/README.md

 # Python_Neural_Network

-A simple configurable feedfroward neural network that impliments the backpropergation algorithm.
+A simple configurable feedforward neural network that impliments the backpropergation algorithm.

 An example classifcation problem is included with training data generated with the sklearn package.